-In high school, Sue went to her first overnight away from her Chicago home and neighborhood and met people from different ethnic and racial groups.
-In learning that there’s more to people than she originally thought, she discovers layers of herself she was long ignoring.
+In high school, Susan O'Halloran spent her first overnight away from her Chicago home and met people from different ethnic and racial groups.
+She learns that there is more to people and discovers layers of herself she had long been ignoring.

 - How have you been misjudged?
 How have others mis-labeled you and had you wrong?

 - When have you misjudged others and then found out you were wrong?